-With the nation’s most affordable housing rates, Ohio’s residents who remain in state for college make a wise decision.
 According to U.S. News, Ohio ranks 18th in the country for opportunity.
 The statistic includes its low cost of living, racial equality in education, and moderate poverty rate.
-Population projections remain relatively stagnant through 2025 while the state anticipates another 300,000 jobs added in the same timeframe.
+Population projections remain relatively stagnant through 2025 while the state anticipates another 300,000 jobs added in the same time frame.
 Ohio will need a skilled and educated workforce within the next 8 years to meet this demand.

 Ohio currently ranks 36th in the United States for the number of college degrees attained by its residents.
 In 2014, the U.S. Census Bureau announced that 26.6 percent of the state’s population held a bachelor’s or higher degree.
 The national rate totaled 30.1 percent.
 It is worth noting that in Ohio, the number of degree holders has risen by 9.6 percent from 1990.
+Online education may be playing a role as well.
 Within the age bracket of 25- to 34-year-old residents, 32.3 percent had at least a bachelor’s level degree.
 Ohio ranks 23rd in the country for that demographic.